nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-*{More to be added}*
+**Use case: Add a person**

+**MSS**

+1. User requests to add a person
+2. AddressBook checks if input is valid
+3. AddressBook adds the persons

+    Use case ends.

+**Extensions**

+* 2a.
+Arguments that should be there is not there
+  * 2a1.
+Address Book rejects the command and shows an error message.

+    Use case ends.

+**Use case: Edit a contact**

+**MSS**

+1. User requests to list/search persons
+2. AddressBook shows a list of persons
+3. User requests to edit a specific person in the list
+4. AddressBook edits the person

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The attribute to be edited does not exist.
+  * 3b1.
+AddressBook shows an error message.
+  * Use case ends
+  *

+**Use case: Export contacts**

+**MSS**

+1. User requests to list/search persons
+2. AddressBook shows a list of persons
+3. User requests to export the list
+4. AddressBook exports list to JSON file

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The file directory is invalid

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Import existing contacts**

+**MSS**

+1. User requests to import existing contacts from JSON file.
+2. AddressBook checks if file is valid format
+3. AddressBook shows a list of persons
+4. User decides to import (or not)
+5. AddressBook imports if user selects yes

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The file is in invalid format/does not exist

+    * 3a1.
+AddressBook shows an error message.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. The system should be usable by a novice who has never used any similar application.
+5. The project is expected to adhere to a schedule that delivers a new version every 2 weeks.
 *{More to be added}*

 ### Glossary